Thrive Project embeds music-making in domestic abuse settings, creating hopeful, creative experiences for children, young people and families.

 Thrive - Hear My Voice was created to amplify the voices of the children and women we work with.

-Animation: Kathryn Robertson.
-Audio capture and sound design: Bridie Jackson.
 Music: Liz Corney, Emily Wiseman and the participants of 'The Rising Up Project'.

 Created using generous funding from Sunderland City Council, as part of the VAWG Mini-Missions project.